YutaroHayakawa/go-ra/README.md

 $ gora reload -f config.yaml
 ```

-## Use Case
+## Motivation

-If you’re looking for the full-featured RA daemon, maybe
-[radvd](https://radvd.litech.org/) is a better option at this point.
-The
-advantages of `go-ra` is it is written in pure go and easy to integrate with
-your existing go project.

-Our original motivation was use it with
+Our original motivation for this project was use it with
 [gobgp](https://pkg.go.dev/github.com/osrg/gobgp/v3) library to do [BGP
 Unnumbered](https://github.com/osrg/gobgp/blob/master/docs/sources/unnumbered-bgp.md)
 (see our [integration test](integration_tests/gobgp_unnumbered_test.go)) which
 for us, makes sense to reinvent the RA daemon to not introduce an external
 non-go dependency.
-That’s why currently it only implements very limited
-functionalities enough for our immediate use case.

-However, we’re eager to expand the use cases if there’s any demand.
-The project
-is designed with the extensibility in mind.
-Contribution is always welcome!